Go to content

 Pre-Purchase Inspection Explained

 A pre-purchase inspection is a detailed technical assessment carried out before acquiring a vessel to determine its actual condition and suitability for intended operations.
-It examines key areas such as hull integrity, machinery performance, safety equipment, and maintenance history to identify potential defects or hidden risks.
-This inspection helps buyers make informed decisions, assess repair or upgrade requirements, and ensure the vessel meets regulatory and operational expectations before final purchase.
+It examines key areas such as hull integrity, machinery performance, safety equipment and maintenance history to identify potential defects or hidden risks.
+This inspection helps buyers make informed decisions, assess repair or upgrade requirements and evaluate the vessel before final purchase.

 Pre-Purchase Vessel Inspection: What Buyers Must Check Before Buying a Ship

-This guide explains what buyers should check and why independent inspections are valuable.
+This guide explains what buyers should check and why independent technical inspections are valuable during the vessel acquisition process.

 What Is a Pre-Purchase Vessel Inspection?